Smartphones can completely replace a dedicated card reader and process payments on their own.

 So when can it be a good solution?

-Tap to Pay could be considered a secondary card reader for emergency situations (e.g. during technical issues with an EFTPOS terminal or WiFi) or to accept payments from customers who can’t pay in cash (if you try to be a cash-only business).
+Tap to Pay could be considered a secondary card reader for emergency situations (e.g. during technical issues with an EFTPOS terminal or WiFi) or to accept payments from customers who don't have cash (if you try to be a cash-only business).

-Card reading capabilities in a smartphone is also useful for home deliveries and shops, bars and restaurants with large serving areas.
+Card reading on a smartphone is also useful for home deliveries and shops, bars and restaurants with large serving areas.
 Portability is, in fact, the main advantage of tap and go on phones.

 Is a card reader better than Tap to Pay?